alkismavridis/mathasm/README.md

 The **grade** of a statement is a zero-or-more integer.

 Just to clarify: both flow and grade are permanent features of theorems and axioms.
 Once a theorem/axiom is created with unidirectional flow and grade 3, for example, it stays like that for ever.
-These stuff are organic part of the theorem/axiom, equally important to their sentences.
+These properties are an organic part of the axiom or theorem and are equally important to the statement's sentences.

 In this document, we will represent the connections like that:
 - <--3-->  (bidirectional connection with grade 3)